Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

 Log aggregation refers to **normalizing data** from different sources so that it is **consistent and searchable**.
 SIEM software features connectors or plug-ins to interpret (or parse) data from distinct types of systems and to account for differences between vendor implementations.
 Usually parsing will be carried out using regular expressions tailored to each log file format to identify attributes and content that can be mapped to standard fields in the SIEM's reporting and analysis tools.
 Another important function is to normalize **date/time zone differences to a single timeline**.
 # ANALYSIS AND REPORT REVIEW

 Where collection and aggregation produce inputs, a SIEM is also used for reporting.
 A critical function of SIEM—and the principal factor distinguishing it from basic log management—is that of correlation.
-This means that the [[SIEM]] software can link individual events or data points (observables) into a meaningful indicator of risk, or Indicator of Compromise ([[IOC]]).
+This means that the [[SIEM]] software can link individual events or data points (observables) into a meaningful indicator of risk, or Indicator of Compromise ([[[[IoC]]]]).
 Correlation can then be used to drive an alerting system.
 These reports would be viewed from the SIEM dashboard.

 Basic correlation can be performed using simple If…Then type rules.
 However, many SIEM solutions use artificial intelligence (AI) and machine learning as the basis for automated analysis.